ivanDonadello/semantic-PASCAL-Part/README.md

     - `trainval.txt`: the 7687 image filenames in the train and validation set.

 ## The PASCAL-Part Ontology
-We provide an OWL ontology that formalizes through logical axioms the part-of relation between whole objects (22 classes) and parts (39 classes).
-The 85 axiomns are in Description Logic and have the following form: <em>Every potted plant has exaclty one plant and exactly one pot.</em> We provide two ontologies: with and without cardinality constraints in order to allow the users to play or not with them.
+The PASCAL-Part OWL ontology formalizes through logical axioms the part-of relation between whole objects (22 classes) and their parts (39 classes).
+There existing 85 logical axiomns are in Description Logic and have the following form: <em>Every potted plant has exaclty one plant and exactly one pot.</em> We provide two versions of the ontologies: with and without cardinality constraints in order to allow the users to experiment with or without them.
 The WordNet alignment is in the ontologies as annotations.
-We further provide a `csv` file with the WordNet and Yago alignments.
+We further provide the `WordNet_Yago_alignment.csv` file with the WordNet and Yago alignments.

 The ontologies can be browsed with many Semantic Web tools such as: